BenCaiello/isoSegDenoise/README.md

+## Warning!
+This repository is still under development!

+final development steps:

+    1).
+Installation --> mainly this means getting on PyPI for easy pip installation, and re-testing / double checking fresh installations and dependencies, test MacOS runner on GitHub actions

+    2).
+Documentation --> mainly this means finalizing & converting existing .docx files --> .rst --> html --> readthedocs (using pandoc and sphinx).
+Also, ensuring no unintended data is bleeding into the docs.

+    2).
+Debugging is on-going and a proper connection to the example data on Zenodo will be needed (more PalmettoBUG that this package)

 ## isoSegDenoise

 isoSegDenoise is a sister package, almost more of a plugin to the main PALMETTOBUG package.
 However, it is a fully independent, operable program separate from PALMETTOBUG.